'The Last Of Us Part II' Presents An Accessible Apocalypse

 Both installments tell the story of a post-apocalyptic, zombie infested future — the original game was lauded for its rich story and compelling characters.
 But the legacy of this new follow-up might be just how many people are actually able to play it.

 People like long-time gamer Steve Saylor.
 "Well mostly when I play video games, it was like watching my brother play video games," he says.
-Saylor has a vision impairment, which makes it hard to see the things video games expect you to see.
+Saylor has a vision impairment, which makes it hard to see the things video games expect him to see.
 "Being able to see text on the screen or look in the distance and see whether I'm seeing an enemy or a tree is really difficult."

 Like Saylor, many gamers with disabilities struggle to make it all the way through popular video game releases, because few are designed with them in mind.
 "All my life I thought I sucked at video games, but in reality, it was games that sucked for me," he says.